YashKapoor1102/Monopoly/README.md

 This version of the game uses a graphical user interface to make it easier and more enjoyable for players to interact with the game.

-The users can either use a regular monopoly game board or an international game board.
+The users can either use a regular Monopoly game board or an international game board.
 For the international game board, we chose to do a Nintendo-themed Monopoly game board.
 This board features unique properties, each priced differently.

+## UML and Sequence Diagrams
+For a detailed understanding of the system architecture and game flow, you can refer to the following diagrams:

+- UML Class Diagram: <a href="https://drive.google.com/file/d/14Xaagq7EtpoLgR8kqka7vR9qQe24VJWw/view?usp=sharing">View UML Diagram</a>
+This diagram outlines the structure of the game, including the main classes and their relationships.

+- Sequence Diagram: <a href="https://drive.google.com/file/d/1x1JRakijuZSqmNUnJa6zI2E-5qXD8Ngh/view?usp=sharing">View Sequence Diagram</a>
+This diagram illustrates the following scenario:

+The game of Monopoly begins, and the user adds players.
+The first player then takes their turn, assuming they did not roll doubles.
+This includes:
+- Adding players to the game.
+- Rolling the dice.
+- Moving the player to a new position on the board.
+- Checking the property status.
+- Ending the turn.

 ## Installation
 Most versions of Java will be able to run this program, but JDK 11 or higher is recommended